With the ACPF you can leverage the power of geo-spatial data to make strategic field-scale conservation decisions

 The ACPF is being used in hundreds of watersheds in states across the Corn Belt to inform and engage local producers in agricultural conservation.

 ACPF input data is available for much of the Midwest and the database is constantly growing.
-Currently, ACPF data is available for Illinois, Iowa, Minnesota, and Wisconsin and parts of Indiana, Kansas, Missouri, Nebraska, North Dakota and South Dakota.
+Currently, ACPF data is available for Illinois, Iowa, Minnesota, and Wisconsin and parts of Indiana, Kansas, Missouri, Nebraska, and South Dakota.
 Plus, with ACPF Version 3, users are able to build soils and land use databases where not available!
 Find out if ACPF input data is available for your watershed.

 Curious for more examples of where ACPF is being used?
 Explore the ACPF use map displaying watersheds that have reported using ACPF.
-If you are already using ACPF, let us know and we’ll ensure your watershed is included!
-Submit your watershed to our ACPF in Action map using this form.

 Photo courtesy of USDA NRCS